How Can We Avoid Deforestation’s Worst Climate Impacts?

 Alteration of Water Cycles

-Deforestation significantly alters local and global water cycles, which in turn affect climate patterns.
-Forests play a crucial role in the hydrological cycle by absorbing rainfall and releasing water vapor into the atmosphere through transpiration, contributing to the formation of clouds and precipitation.
-When forests are removed,
+Deforestation disrupts water cycles on both local and global scales, impacting climate patterns in the process.
+Forests are essential to the hydrological cycle, absorbing rainfall and releasing water vapor into the atmosphere through transpiration, which supports cloud formation and precipitation.

 Deforestation and Climate Change

-Deforestation significantly contributes to climate change by disrupting carbon and water cycles.
-Forests are vital carbon sinks, absorbing CO2, a major greenhouse gas.
-When forests are cleared, this carbon absorption stops, and the stored carbon is released, increasing atmospheric CO2 levels.
+Deforestation plays a major role in climate change by disrupting essential carbon and water cycles.
+Forests act as natural carbon sinks, absorbing CO2, a key greenhouse gas.
+When these forests are cleared, not only does this absorption cease, but the stored carbon is also released, raising atmospheric CO2 levels.
+Land-clearing fires add to these emissions, with deforestation contributing approximately 10% of global warming emissions.

 Primary Causes of Deforestation